Signs and Symptoms of Anxiety Disorders

 If you have a history of anxiety or panic disorder, it is more likely that your shortness of breath is related to anxiety.

-However, it is important to note that shortness of breath can also be caused by a medical condition.
+However, note that shortness of breath can also be caused by a medical condition.
 So it is always best to have it evaluated by a medical professional to rule out any underlying condition.

 It is also worth noting that in some cases, people may experience shortness of breath as a symptom of a panic attack, which is a sudden and intense episode of anxiety.
 This can be accompanied by other symptoms like a rapid heartbeat, sweating, shaking, and feelings of impending doom.
 If you think you might be experiencing a panic attack, seek help from a healthcare professional.